Skip to main content

 Recommendations for the Campus Community

-Everyone at the university is expected to be sensitive to and consider the religious needs of faculty, staff, and students when scheduling meetings and events, so as not to exclude the participation of others who may otherwise expect to or need to be present.
+Everyone at the university is expected to be sensitive to and consider the religious needs of faculty, staff, and students when scheduling meetings and events, so as not to exclude the participation of individuals who may otherwise expect to or need to be present.

 Requesting Religious Accommodations